A cool, calm, and collected family home is a lesson in palette play.

 To highlight architectural features try a swath of dark paint contrasted against white.

 To highlight architectural details—like this soaring ceiling—try a swath of dark paint contrasted against white for drama.
 Pair white accessories with black shelving (or the reverse) to match.
 “It riffs on positive and negative space,” Dankner explains.

 A timber floor, wire-brushed for texture, warms the overall vibe, as do carefully chosen furnishings.
 “Today you see a great mix of styles and eras, new and old, all in one home,” Dankner adds.
 “Here, the antique-look desk and transitional pendant soften the graphic color scheme.”

 A simple bathroom won’t date.
 But veer too plain and it becomes boring.
 Here, buff-colored flooring with a subtle herringbone pattern adds welcome detail, while a frameless glass shower creates the illusion of more generous space.
 Cambria Ella™ tops vanity counters for maximum durability.
 Dankner explains the appeal for designers: “I’ve always loved white marble but it stains.
 So to have what Cambria makes—a beautiful, tough, stain-resistant white stone with the look of marble—is so much more helpful to me as a professional.”

+First impressions count!
 So do as these homeowners did and ensure the outside hints at what’s inside.
 “Here, the mullion-grid window panels, black-tile roof, and white facade give a taste of the graphic setting to come,” says Dankner.
 “Exterior and interior work in seamless harmony.”
 To soften architectural edges, just add greenery.